 If a family chooses to bury their pet, encourage them to place a headstone or decorative stone at the grave.
 This can act as a place to visit from time to time and recall fond memories of their pet.

 If the family chooses not to bury their pet, there are other ways they can be memorialized.
 Have the kids make their own stepping stone.
 This way, they will be able to take part in the pet memorialization and have time to say their goodbyes.
 They could also plant a tree or shrub in memory of their furry friend.
 Whichever they choose, encourage them to place it in a special spot – the garden or maybe even their pet’s favorite spot to lay in the yard.

-If you’re like me, you have tons of pictures of your pet – the time you and your siblings dressed up the dog as a sheep for Halloween (and she hated it), the countless selfies while you cuddled on the couch or when Mom chased her around the house because someone let the dog in covered with mud.
+Many pet owners have tons of pictures of their pets.
 While those photos will never truly capture a pet’s personality or soul, they serve as memories of the fun times you had together.
 Just as family members want to be remembered, pets too deserve to be brought to mind.